 At the 14th edition of the World Crokinole Championships in Tavistock, Ontario, the record book was rewritten as John Conrad became the first to ever win the competitive doubles and singles world titles on the same day.
 Also breaking records was Justin Slater becoming the first to ever win 3 20's World titles, while scoring a remarkable 142 20's setting a new world record.
+(Editor's Note: Research performed in later years would reveal that this was not a world record.)
 And in the Cues divisions, Lorraine Proud successfully defended her singles title, and also won the Cues Doubles event in the morning with partner Carol Litt.

 The World Championship began early Saturday morning.
 As always the large Ontario contingent was well represented, but this time joined by groups from PEI, Quebec, Kentucky, New York, Ohio, Tennessee, Michigan, Texas and Vermont.
 Once again the game's greatest tournament had attracted crokinole enthusiasts from around the globe.